SzArnold/SzArnold/README.md

-- 👋 Hi, I’m @SzArnold
+- 👋 Hi guys my name is Arnold Szasz, my friends call me Arnold.
-- 👀 GYM/Sport
+- 👀 GYM/Sport/online trading/crypto
 - 🌱
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... future projects/new ideas/
 - 📫 How to reach me ...

 <!---